 myth #12: I only drive my car occasionally, so I don’t need higher limits.

-myth #13: Calling Murphy Insurance is the best way to request a Certificate of Insurance.
+myth #13: Speaking with a Murphy Insurance team member is the only way to request a Certificate of Insurance.

 myth #14: I’m self-employed and don’t have employees.
 Workers' Comp Coverage isn’t available.